 Mar–mid-Nov, occasional weekends Dec, New Year.

-lounge, bar, games room, dining room, free Wi-Fi in games room, in-room TV (Freeview) in some rooms, chapel, 1-acre grounds (natural swimming lake, sauna), bar, dining room wheelchair accessible (no adapted toilet).
+bar, games room, lounge, dining room, free Wi-Fi in some bedrooms, in-room TV (Freeview) in some rooms, chapel, 1-acre grounds (natural swimming lake, sauna), bar, dining room wheelchair accessible (no adapted toilet).

 all ages welcomed.